-Malta has a typical Mediterranean climate with hot, dry summers and mild, humid winters - expect to enjoy sunshine even in the winter.
-Temperature averages from 15°C (Nov-Apr), rising to 33°C (May-Oct).
+Malta has a typical Mediterranean climate with hot, dry summers and mild winters.
+Temperatures average from 15°C between November and April, rising to 33°C between May and October.
 The sea is relatively warm by May and stays pleasant for swimming until October/November.
-At the height of the summer, when Malta holidays are most popular, you can expect temperatures to reach 30° Celsius or more - perfect for getting a great tan!
+At the height of the summer, when Malta holidays are most popular, you can expect temperatures to reach 30°C or more - perfect for soaking up some sun!

 Things To Do on Malta Holidays